These Colorblock DIY Food Domes prove two things. Never underestimate the power of paint. And that no bug will come between me and a cupcake!

 The latter of which I’m not always proud of…

-- Plain woven baskets big enough to cover your dishes
+Plain woven baskets — Make sure they are big enough to cover your dishes.
+Similar to these.

 First, use painter’s tape across the center of the basket to serve as the line dividing each color.

 Then, paint the left and right sides of the basket two different colors.
 (See my exact color choices above).

 If you don’t have a white basket, no worries!
 Just paint the entire basket white first.

 Let it set to dry for about an hour.
 And then, tape for the remaining colors.

 The good news is that Glidden paint is super easy to use on a lot of different surfaces.
 So you should have no problem doing one coat on whatever basket you may be using.

 Let your paint set for a few hours just to make sure it’s nice and dry.